Ilariu Dobridor: Wartime

 In September 1940, Carol's regime succumbed to a national crisis, after hostile neighbors, backed by Nazi Germany, had successfully managed to revise the borders: the Soviet Union took Bessarabia and northern Bukovina, while the Kingdom of Hungary took over in Northern Transylvania.
-The king abdicated and Ion Antonescu stepped in as Conducător—initially, in partnership with the Iron Guard.
+The king abdicated and Ion Antonescu stepped in as Conducător, initially in partnership with the Iron Guard.
 In December 1940, Dobridor's thoughts on the situation were hosted in Curentul: here, he argued in favor of Romanian ethnic precedence to the lost provinces, suggesting that "German science" would eventually prove him right.
 He returned to Gândirea with an essay on "national mysticism", wherein he admitted that Crainic and the Iron Guard had been right to connect nationalism and Orthodoxy.
 This merger of identities, he now proposed, was the only correct way to discern the Romanians' "national destiny".
-In early 1941, Dobridor published the first and only volume of his core philosophical work, Decăderea dogmelor ("A Decay of Dogmas")—claiming to expose Jewish contributions in "dissolving European culture", and immediately after translated into German.
+In early 1941, Dobridor published the first and only volume of his core philosophical work, Decăderea dogmelor ("A Decay of Dogmas"), claiming to expose Jewish contributions in "dissolving European culture", which was immediately after translated into German.
 The author focused his virulent critique on Henri Bergson, Émile Durkheim, Albert Einstein, Sigmund Freud, Karl Marx, and Otto Weininger, describing each as embodying a particular assault on the tenets of Christianity and on the inheritance of the Greco-Roman world.
 The book stated his belief in the Jewish nature of Freemasonry, as well as his claim that Bergson's sister, Moina Mathers, was the secret founder of Theosophy.
 Jewish historian Hary Kuller identifies this volume as one of the "racist works [...] aiming to 'demonstrate' the Jew's congenital evilness", and rates Dobridor himself as a "scribe".

 Antonescu's tactic, meanwhile, was to cement Romania's alliance with Germany and the Axis powers, manifested when, in June 1941, Romania took up arms against the Soviet Union, as part of Operation Barbarossa.
 Dobridor joined the war effort on the Eastern Front as both a soldier in the Romanian Land Forces and a war correspondent for the national press.
 He was present during the Romanian-and-German expedition into Bessarabia, and reported seeing atrocities committed by the retreating Red Army (such as a deserter having been crucified, his eyes gouged out).
 He then followed the troops as they advanced from Naslavcea into southern Ukraine.
 In a reportage for Realitatea Ilustrată, he discussed the locals' enthusiasm at greeting Romanian troops, and their turning on Soviet Jewish politruks.
 Dobridor boasted having seen one of these Jews, "sobbing with such fear of death that it made one sick", being "torn to pieces" by peasants.
 In August 1941, at Novoalexandrovka, Dobridor interviewed the historian and former politician Gheorghe I. Brătianu, who had volunteered for service.
-The interview, published in Curentul evidenced Brătianu's joy at helping to defend Europe against the "Asiatic hordes", and his respect for Nazi leadership in the war.
+The interview, published in Curentul, evidenced Brătianu's joy at helping to defend Europe against the "Asiatic hordes", and his respect for Nazi leadership in the war.